Field Service Conflict: The $120K Hidden Cost of Angry Customers

 The Bottom Line

-Your next customer complaint will cost you either $500 in service recovery or $50,000 in turnover and lost business.
+Your next customer complaint will cost either $500 in service recovery or $50,000 in turnover and lost business.
 The difference?
-Whether your technician has the neurological tools to navigate conflict when their brain wants to fight, flee, or freeze.
+Whether your technician has neurological tools to navigate conflict when their brain wants to fight, flee, or freeze.